nathan-barry/nathan.rs/content/_index.md

 Greetings fellow traveler!
 Salutations!
 Callooh!
 Callay!

 My name is Nathan Barry.
 I'm a CS graduate student at UT Austin and am interested in systems and machine learning.
 I love working on hard problems with great people.
+Occasionally, [I write about what I'm working on](/posts).

 Below are some of the things I've been doing.